 Still feeling unsure?

 I promise that if you follow the above advice, you will fit right in at your local coworking joint.
 But if you still feel unsure, sign up for a free trial day and give it a test run.
 Most coworking spaces will let you try a day before committing to a membership, and it is a great way to get a feel for what it is like to take your normal volume of calls in an open space.
 If you’d like to try a day at Groundwork, you can book a tour online.
+We also offer small private office space for rent if you want the social benefits of coworking with a little extra privacy.
 Making the shift from WFH to coworking can be intimidating, but the best way to do it is to jump right in and give it a try!